cristinanegrean/spring-cloud-stream-kafka/README.md

 The script reads an environment variable named `KAFKA_HOST_PORT` to discover the Kafka broker server to connect to and falls back to
 `localhost:9092`

-When running services via Docker, you'l need add the host name "kafka" and its corresponding IP in /etc/hosts, as below:
+When running services via Docker, you'll need add the host name "kafka" and its corresponding IP in /etc/hosts, as below:

 ```
 127.0.0.1       kafka
 ```

-Python requirements installationon OS X:
+Python requirements installation on OS X:

 ```
 $ brew install python3